ivan-cunha/enade-eq-analysis/README.md

 ## ETL and Data Modeling

 The ETL was made in Spark ([ETL Notebook](/src/ETL.ipynb)).
-The data started on S3, then went to Spark inside databricks and the tables were saved for analysis in databricks as well.
-From the 2 data sources, the database modeling was normalized and at the end resulted in 4 tables.
-Since the student questionnaire data was in the file per student, an important transformation was to group it by course and get only the mean.
-The other transformations were explained in the ETL file.
-Since the precision of the decimal number are known, the columns were modeled as DECIMAL instead of float, to avoid missrounding.
+The data was initially stored on S3, then processed in Spark within Databricks, and finally saved as tables for analysis.
+The database was normalized from the two data sources, resulting in four tables.
+One key transformation involved aggregating the student questionnaire data by course to calculate the mean responses for each question, as explained in the ETL notebook.
+Additionally, to avoid rounding issues, the columns were modeled as DECIMAL instead of FLOAT.

 ![Database Diagram](/modeling/model.png)

 ### Curso Table

-This table in large but is quite simple, there is some course data, the enade grade and components (general knowledge, specific knowledge and final grade) and the mean of the student questionnaire for each question.
-The table in databricks is bellow
+This table is comprehensive, containing course data, Enade grades, components (general knowledge, specific knowledge, and final grade), and the average responses from the student questionnaire for each question.

 ![Course Table in Databricks](/img/curso_databricks.png)

 ### IES Table

-This table contains the institution data, it was splited from the courses table to avoid inconsistencies.
-The main column used is the categorie of the institution, Public or Private.
+This table holds data about educational institutions, separated from the courses table to prevent inconsistencies.
+The primary focus is on the institution's category: Public or Private.

 ![IES Table in Databricks](/img/ies_databricks.png)

 ### Area Table

-This table is only the area code and its name.
-The area is the general area of the courses.
+This table includes the area code and its name, representing the general academic field of the courses.

 ![Area Table in Databricks](/img/area_databricks.png)

 ### City Table

-This table is only the city code and its name
+This table lists city codes and names.

 ![City Table in Databricks](/img/municipio_databricks.png)

 ## Analysis

-The full analysis and conclusion can be found the the [Analysis Notebook](/src/analysis.ipynb), but in summary, it was found that there is some truth to the suspicion of the professors.
+For a detailed analysis and conclusions, refer to the Analysis Notebook.
+In summary, the findings suggest that there is some validity to the professors' suspicions about students' evaluations of public versus private universities.